OmniFunds vs. the Robo Advisors

 ETFs are the investment vehicle of the future!

 Robo Advisors use something called "Modern Portfolio Theory" or MPT to allocate resources across different ETFs.
-(By the way, the paper on which MPT is based was published in 1953, which doesn't seem so modern to us...)
+To be clear, the paper on which MPT is based was published in 1953.
+How modern is that?

 The Robo Advisors say this "Balancing" adds 0.6% to annual return.
 So, even by their calculation, the effect is not very significant in terms of total return.